tdesvenain/pyodconverter/README.md

 ## PyODConverter
 =============

-PyODConverter (for Python OpenDocument Converter) is a Python script that automates office document conversions from the command line using LibreOffice or OpenOffice.org.
+PyODConverter (for Python OpenDocument Converter) is a Python package that automates office document conversions from the command line using LibreOffice or OpenOffice.org.

-The script was written as a simpler alternative to [JODConverter](http://code.google.com/p/jodconverter/) for command line usage.

 ## Usage
 -----